netidx/netidx-book/src/quick_start.md

 the built in command line tools necessary to run to the resolver server, as well as the publisher/subscriber command line tools

+You will need some build dependencies,

+- libclang, necessary for bindgen, on debian/ubuntu `sudo apt install libclang-dev`
+- gssapi, necessary for kerberos support, on debian/ubuntu `sudo apt install libkrb5-dev`

 ```
 {
     "parent": null,